About the Bexhill to Hastings link road

 Facts and figures

 - Road length

 5.6km (3.5 miles)

-This estimate includes an increase of £2.9 million approved by the full Council in their meeting 10 February 2015.The reasons for this are due to increased archaeological investigations required during the construction of the works and weather related delays.
+This was due to increased archaeological investigations required during the construction of the works and weather related delays.
 It also includes £13.351 million compared to the budget agreed in February 2013.
 This additional funding was required following increases in construction and security costs as well as a contingency risk factor.
 Full details of the Capital Programme Amendments can be found at Cabinet – 10 July 2013.

 - Impact on agriculture

 There will be a loss of 38.6 hectares of ‘best and most versatile agricultural land’.
 See Natural England website – Agricultural Land Classification.